 The building is supported by bridge-like ‘legs’ that give access to people coming from different directions, such as the station, parking or the park next to the river.
 These legs form the physical structure of the building and generate a column-free space underneath.
 The leg-spaces are free from the weather conditions and cut through the building dividing it into different programmatic elements.

 On the rooftop, a ‘rocky’ landscape is formed according to the dynamic forces in the building which are carried by leg-shaped stairs.
 This artificial ‘icy’ roof landscape will provide an attractive playground and viewing platform to the mountains.
 It might also remind summer visitors of the wintertime when Matsudai will be hidden under a massive layer of snow.

-Winy Maas, Jacob van Rijs, Nathalie de Vries with
+Design: MVRDV - Winy Maas, Jacob van Rijs, and Nathalie de Vries

 Associated Architect: SUPER-OS, Tokyo, Japan: Yasutaka Yoshimura, Michiyo Kawabe, Hidetaka Yoshimura

 Structure: Masahiro Ikeda Architecture Studio, Tokyo, Japan and Sasaki and Partners, Tokyo, Japan